CartoDB/airship/packages/components/src/components/as-time-series-widget/README.md

 #### **timeFormat**: string = '%x - %X'

 A string represeting a format [compatible with d3-time-format](https://github.com/d3/d3-time-format#locale_format).
 It will be used to format the X-Axis of the histogram.
+It is set to default '%x - %X'.
+If it is set to 'auto', it will use a default format depending on the input type (date or number)

 #### **timeFormatLocale**: Object